Declaring online

 They must first obtain a French tax number and other required information to sign in.
 You will then be able to access your online space even though you do not yet have the full details for declaring online.

-Alongside a push for online declaration, the government is also keen for more users to stop receiving a paper avis d’impôt and to opt to receive only the identical online avis in their personal space.
+Alongside a push for online declaration, the government is also keen for more users to stop receiving a paper avis d’impôt and to receive only the identical online avis in their personal space.